[vc_row 0=””][vc_column][vc_column_text 0=””]

 2. Art – Painting/Sculptures/Architecture/Urban Planning

-Anywhere where one goes in Rome, once is taken in by the influence of artworks which have then spread across the globe.
+Anywhere where one goes in Rome, one is taken in by the influence of artworks which have then spread across the globe.
 Be it architecture, urban planning, technology; all have had a major influence on art.
 It just did not stop at antiquity, but ancient Rome was also able to influence the world during the Renaissance, Baroque and Neoclassical periods too.
-Ancient Rome is referenced many times thanks to its abundance of palaces, churches, classical buildings and the spectacular and detailed sculptures and paintings.
+Ancient Rome has referenced many times thanks to its abundance of palaces, churches, classical buildings and spectacular and detailed sculptures and paintings.
 Thanks to Rome, Baroque art spread the world over.
+Rome Colosseum Guided tour.

 3. Many remains of archaeological sites of Ancient Rome